 Within the study area, federal, state and county governments each have regulatory authority, the local governments have regulatory jurisdiction with respect to land management, principally through zoning and through management of environmental features such as freshwater and tidal wetlands.
-In addition,

-FIIS is administered by the NPS under the DOI, a federal agency with land use and environmental management authority, for a portion of the Project Area.
+In addition, FIIS is administered by the NPS under the DOI, a federal agency with land use and environmental management authority.